davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 ## __Receiver Operating Characteristic (ROC) Curves__

 While defining the metrics above, I assumed that we are directly given the predictions of each class.
-But it might be the case that we have the probability for each class instead, which then allows to calibrate the threshold on how to interpret the probabilities.
-Does it belong to positive class if it's greater than 0.5 or 0.3 ?
+But it might be the case that we have the probability for each class instead, which then allows calibrating the threshold on how to interpret the probabilities.
+Does it belong to the positive class if it's greater than 0.5 or 0.3?

-The curve is a plot of _false positive rate_ (x-axis) versus the _true positive rate_ (y-axis) for a number of different candidate threshold values between 0.0 and 1.0.
-An operator may plot the ROC curve and choose a threshold that gives a desirable balance between the false positives and false negatives.
+The curve is a plot of the _false positive rate_ (x-axis) versus the _true positive rate_ (y-axis) for a number of different candidate threshold values between 0.0 and 1.0.
+An operator may plot the ROC curve and choose a threshold that gives a desirable balance between false positives and false negatives.

 * __x-axis__: the false positive rate is also referred to as the inverted specificity where specificity is the total number of true negatives divided by the sum of the number of true negatives and false positives.